Sunday, June 27, 2010

 B: “Prends-moi par le côté... / La la, ça va chauffer, je sens le truc monter” is worth a titter or two.
 Mmm!

-A: I originally had this down as “probably the worst song Eurovision has heard since Celebrate”, but the competition for that title with That Sounds Good To Me makes it too close to call.
-At least, unlike the UK entry, Allez Ola Olé never gets ideas above its station or claims to be anything it’s not.
-But you’ve still heard all you’re ever going to within the first 30 seconds.
+A: I originally had this down as “probably the worst song Eurovision has heard since Celebrate”, but the competition for that title with That Sounds Good to Me makes it too close to call.
+At least Allez ola olé never gets ideas above its station or claims to be anything it’s not

 V: It’s like Verka, but not nearly as entertaining.
 Great colour scheme and lighting.
-The shirtless backing vocalist should have been given an on-screen credit (and been centre screen a whole lot more!).
+The shirtless backing vocalist should have been given an on-screen credit (and been centre-screen a whole lot more!).
 Does Jesse actually sing at all?

 39 Germany